Open-MBEE/flexo-mms-deployment/docker-compose/README.md

 An initial trig file has been pre-generated under `mount/cluster.trig` and will be automatically added to Fuseki when it starts up.
 This includes policies that adds the default ldap users and group created to be admins.

+For MinIO, a client can be installed to inspect objects https://min.io/docs/minio/linux/reference/minio-mc.html?ref=docs

 ## Default MMS5 Users and Groups
 The following user / passwords are created by default:
 - `user01` / `password1`